 2. Go for a nature walk.

-Go for a walk with your toddler.
-Point out different flowers and talk to them about the colors, or how they grow.
+Point out different flowers and talk to them about the colors or how they grow.
 Find some bugs.
 Collect rocks along the way.
-Get them interested in nature and all things in it.
+Get your toddlers and preschoolers interested in nature and all things in it.

 3. Have a picnic.

 Cut up some sandwiches into cool shapes.
-Easily cut sandwiches or fruit and veggies into shapes with these awesome shape cutters!
+Easily cut sandwiches, fruit, and veggies into shapes with these awesome shape cutters!
 Or make some fruit kabobs for a fun way to eat fruit.
-Have them help prepare the food to bring.
+You can even have your little ones help prepare the food to bring.